 Other forms of transfer can occur within the same task.
 Shaping rewards [4, 11] is changing the output of the reward function to learn the same task, as we did in Method 1.
 The difference of the shaped reward function and the original one can be seen as the output of a shaping function.
-With a few assumptions, Ng et al. [12] prove that such a function f, if static, must be defined as $f = \phi(s') - \phi(s)$ , where $\phi$ : $S \to \mathbb{R}$ , to guarantee that shaping the reward function will not change the set of optimal policies.
-Method 8 is a goodfaith attempt to convert $\hat{H}$ to a potential function for reward shaping.
+With a few assumptions, Ng et al. [12] prove that such a function f, if static, must be defined as $f = \phi(s') - \phi(s)$ , where $\phi: S \to \mathbb{R}$ , to guarantee that shaping the reward function will not change the set of optimal policies.
+Method 8 is a good-faith attempt to convert $\hat{H}$ to a potential function for reward shaping.
 Additionally, Method 1 anneals the output of its shaping function, avoiding Ng et al.'s theoretical constraint.

-Imitation learning, or programming by design, has also been used to improve learning within reinforcement learning [13].
-Another agent provides demonstrations from its policy while the agent of concern observes and learns, a technique similar to Method 7.
+Imitation learning, or programming by demonstration, has also been used to improve reinforcement learning [13].
+In this form of transfer, another agent provides demonstrations from its policy while the agent of concern observes and learns, a technique similar to Method 7.